-First, you should understand the difference between an active mutual fund and a passive one.
-An active mutual fund employs managers who select investments for the fund, while a passive mutual fund simply tracks a benchmark stock index, such as the S&P 500.
+First, you should understand the difference between an actively managed vs. passively managed mutual fund.
+An active mutual fund employs managers who select investments for the fund.
+A passive mutual fund simply tracks a benchmark index, such as the S&P 500.
 The goal of an active mutual fund is to beat the performance of a particular index, while the goal of a passive mutual fund is to simply match it.
 For this reason, passive mutual funds are also known as index funds.

 In practice, however, the majority of active mutual funds don't beat their benchmark indices.
 There are some excellent active mutual funds, but it's essential to take a close look at a fund's track record before investing.

 Second, you should know how much the mutual fund costs.
-The main type of fee you should know is the expense ratio, which is the percentage of the fund's assets that go toward annual fees.
+The main type of fee you should know is the expense ratio, which is the percentage of the fund's assets that goes toward annual fees.
 For example, a 1% expense ratio means that you're paying $100 in annual investment fees on a $10,000 account.
-Passive mutual funds (also known as index funds) tend to have expense ratios in the 0.03%-0.25% range, while active mutual funds tend to have higher expense ratios -- usually 0.5% or higher -- because they have the added expense of paying investment managers.
+Passive mutual funds (also known as index funds) tend to have expense ratios in the 0.03%-0.25% range.
+Active mutual funds tend to have higher expense ratios because they have the added expense of paying investment managers.

 Some funds charge a sales commission, known as a sales load or simply a load.
 A front-end load is a commission paid when you buy the fund, while a back-end load is a commission paid when you sell.
 That said, there are many great no-load mutual funds in the market, so you should generally avoid any mutual fund with a sales load.

 One good rule of thumb is to take your age and subtract it from 110 to get a ballpark idea of your appropriate stock allocation.
-For example, if you're 40, this tells you that you should have roughly 70% of your invested assets in stocks, with the other 30% in bonds or fixed-income investments.
+For example, if you're 40, you should have roughly 70% of your invested assets in stocks, with the other 30% in bonds or fixed-income investments.

 The other consideration is how much of your portfolio should be in mutual funds, and this depends entirely on your financial needs.
-If you want to keep your investments on autopilot, there's absolutely nothing wrong with having a portfolio made entirely of mutual funds.
-On the other hand, if you have the time, knowledge, and desire to invest in some individual stocks, mutual funds can help form a nice "core" for your portfolio.
+If you want to keep your investments on autopilot, there's absolutely nothing wrong with having a portfolio made up entirely of mutual funds.
+On the other hand, if you want to buy stocks as well, mutual funds can help form a nice "core" for your portfolio.

-When it comes to actually buying mutual funds, you have two main choices.
-First, you can open an online brokerage account and place your mutual fund orders through there.
-You'll need the ticker symbol (a five-letter abbreviation) for your desired mutual funds.
+When it comes to actually buying mutual funds, you have two choices.
+First, you can open an online brokerage account and place your mutual fund orders there.

 Alternatively, you can open an account and buy mutual funds directly through the companies that offer them.
 For example, if you want to invest in a mutual fund offered by T. Rowe Price (NASDAQ:TROW), you can do so directly through the company.